UmeshSingla/user-tags/readme.txt

 Tested up to: 5.8
 Stable tag: trunk

-Adds an admin option to allow creating User Taxonomy and create tags for different taxonomies.
+Provides an interface to register Taxonomy for Users.
+Tags can be assigned in user profile to categorise them and view the list in front-end.

 == Description ==